talha-01/aws-workshop/007-static-web-cf-r53-OAI/readme.md

 # Prerequistes

-- A Public Hosted Zone Route53
+- A Public Hosted Zone on Route53

 - Content for your website